enjoy-digital/litepcie_ptm_test/README.md

 - time_rst: The Rst used for time generation.
 - time_ns: The time in nanoseconds (Time that will be used for internal PTM T1/T4 time sampling

-Enabling PTM adds a PTMRequester module to the design, that has its own register.
-Its used is demonstrated in the provided Linux driver ('software/kernel').
+Enabling PTM adds a PTMRequester module to the design, with its own registers.
+The use is demonstrated in the provided Linux driver ('software/kernel').

+Due to the `PCIePTMSniffer` workaround, some modifications had to be made to the generated PHY verilog files to expose the signals that need to be observed.
+The modified generated files can be found in `gateware/pcie/ip/pcie_s7` folder and have to be used when building the design.

+In the future, it could be interesting to see if these signals could simply be extracted through Vivado's tcl commands to add connections to our design.
+This could simplify the integration and avoid maintaining modified version of these generated files.

 [> Run PHC2SYS / PPS Demo
 -------------------------

-A demo application has been prepared, allowing time synchronization of an Intel I225 Network Card to the time of the TimeCard through PTM/Linux/phc2sys , with both boards generating a PPS and a logic analyzer capturing both PPS to check synchronization:
+A demo application allows time synchronization of an Intel I225 Network Card to the time of the TimeCard through PTM/Linux/phc2sys , with both boards generating a PPS and a logic analyzer capturing both PPS to check synchronization:

 Start **TimeCard's time -> Host's CLOCK_REALTIME** regulation:
 ```sh